News

 TSA screening at IAH during the government shutdown

-Houston Airports is sharing answers to the most common questions received from passengers at George Bush Intercontinental Airport (IAH).
-Although the federal government shutdown has ended, TSA is still working to resume normal operations.
+Houston Airports is sharing answers to the most common questions received from passengers at George Bush Intercontinental Airport (IAH) as the federal government shutdown continues to impact TSA staffing nationwide.
 Thank you for your patience and flexibility as we work closely with our federal partners to keep passengers moving safely and efficiently.

 Why are TSA lines longer than normal?

-The federal government shutdown affectied TSA staffing and resources nationwide.
-Although the federal government shutdown has ended, TSA is still working to resume normal operations.
+The federal government shutdown is affecting TSA staffing and resources nationwide.
 Some security lanes are operating with fewer officers than usual, which can result in longer screening times—especially during peak travel periods.

 Additionally, passenger volume at IAH varies by day of the week and time of day.
 For example, Tuesdays and Wednesdays typically see lower passenger volumes, which may result in shorter security wait times.